Jhonatanoguera/antaeus/README.md

 will be the class that fires the automated payment on th 1st of the month, using the ScheduledExecutorService as it seems to be a slightly better option compared to Timer.

+* A quick update on the first refactoring branch, after reading for a bit regarding exception and variables as statements, understood how to write a shorter and simpler function.
+Refactored the bulkInvoicePayment as a general function to deal with invoice lists.
+Created an specific function for pending invoices and updated the rest endpoint to use the previous function.
+Now, time to work in the scheduling function.